 Description

-DESCRIPTION: not inspected, information from other sources.
-The single-span, rock-faced sandstone overbridge is laid out on an east-west axis over the single Croston railway line.
-The bridge has an elliptical arch with voussoirs (span around 8.8m), and a chamfered string band set below capped parapet walls and across two pilaster strip abutments either side of the arch.
-The south elevation has masonry blocked openings at the east and west end of the wall, which formerly provided access points to the platforms below.
-The barrel arch is constructed of red brick and its abutments have a dressed string band at the spring level of the arch.
-An east platform is also set against the arch abutment.
-The roadway has C20 pavements either side of the tarmac road.
+Croston Station Bridge is a railway overbridge built around 1846 by Messrs Mackenzie, Brassey and Stephenson for the Liverpool, Ormskirk and Preston Railway line.
+It is constructed from sandstone and features a single-span, rock-faced design oriented on an east-west axis over the Croston railway line.
+The bridge has an elliptical arch made of voussoirs, spanning approximately 8.8 meters, and includes a chamfered string band positioned below capped parapet walls, supported by two pilaster strip abutments on either side of the arch.
+The south elevation displays masonry blocked openings at both the east and west ends, which were once access points to the platforms below.
+The barrel arch is made of red brick, and its abutments feature a dressed string band at the spring level of the arch.
+An east platform is situated against the arch abutment, and the roadway has 20th-century pavements on either side of the tarmac road.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.